ranfysvalle02/mac-audio-hackery/README.md

 ---

 # Why Can't My Mac Just Listen to Itself?
-The Struggle of Recording Mic + System Audio

 Recording audio on a Mac has never been more straightforward, thanks to the plethora of high-quality built-in and third-party tools available.
 However, one persistent challenge remains for many users: capturing audio from both the microphone and the system speakers simultaneously.
 Whether you're a content creator, podcaster, or remote worker, this limitation can hinder your ability to produce comprehensive and professional-grade recordings.